 What to prepare

-- Chases should be ready and clean.
+- Chases need to be ready and cleaned out.

 - Access to the consumer unit.